Something is killing the people of Comanche.

 Help arrives in the form of a team of investigators from New Orleans.
 Shunned by the local community and haunted by their own pasts, they’re nonetheless determined to unravel the mystery.
 They follow the evidence and soon find themselves in the crosshairs of the killer.

 On September 1, 2020 Brett Riley will launch his debut novel at the Writer’s Block in downtown Las Vegas.
-This will be the first of three such launch parties, the others will take place at two of the three College of Southern Nevada campuses.
+This will be the first of three such launch parties, the second party will be at the College of Southern Nevada (CSN) West Charleston campus on September 2nd.
+The third launch party will be at the Henderson campus of CSN on September 10th.
 More information about these three launch parties will be available soon.

-Brett Riley is professor of literature, creative writing, and composition at the College of Southern Nevada.
+Brett Riley is professor of English at the College of Southern Nevada.
 He grew up in southeastern Arkansas and earned his Ph.D. in contemporary American fiction and film at Louisiana State University.
-Riley’s short fiction has appeared in numerous publications including Folio, The Wisconsin Review, and The Baltimore Review.
-The winner of numerous awards for screenwriting, Riley lives in Las Vegas with his wife, daughter, and Cookie McSnowshoe, their beautiful and slightly silly cat.
-Comanche is his first novel.
+The published author of a body of short fiction, Riley has also won numerous awards for screenwriting.
+Riley lives in Las Vegas, Nevada.
+Comanche is his debut novel.

 July 22, 1887—Comanche, Texas